KittyGiraudel/sass-guidelines/index.md

 Because of that, Sass does not require strings to be quoted as well.
 Even better, a quoted string is strictly equivalent to this unquoted twin (e.g. `"abc"` is strictly equal to `abc`).

-That being said, languages that do not require strings to be quoted are definitely a minority thus we should always be quoting strings in Sass.
+That being said, languages that do not require strings to be quoted are definitely a minority thus we should always be wrapper strings with double quotes in Sass.
 Aside of consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice:

 * most syntax highlights will choke on unquoted strings;
 * it helps general readibility;